stackblaze/ZeroFS/SNAPSHOT_SUBVOLUME_IMPLEMENTATION.md

 ### Compatibility

 - Fully compatible with existing ZeroFS operations
-- Root filesystem is automatically created as subvolume ID 0
+- Root filesystem is automatically created as dataset ID 0
-- Backward compatible with configurations without subvolumes
+- Backward compatible with configurations without datasets

 ## Performance Characteristics

 ### Snapshot Creation
-- **Time**: O(directory entries in subvolume root)
+- **Time**: O(directory entries in dataset root)
 - **Space**: O(metadata only), data is shared
 - **Typical**: < 1 second for directories with thousands of files